Your heating and air system might contain a substance known to cause ozone depletion. Did you know that?

 - Replace your system with a new one

 Option 1 is expensive.
-And if the refrigerant leaks again, you'll pay increasingly high prices for R-22 until January 1, 2020.
-After that date, your only choices will be to retrofit or replace the system the next time you have a leak.
+And if the refrigerant leaks again, you’ll pay increasingly high prices for R-22 until January 1, 2020.
+After that date, your only choices will be to retrofit or replace the system the next time you leak.

 Buying more R-22 for your system is like pouring money into an old, dilapidated car over and over again instead of just getting another one.
-Unless you have some special affection for your HVAC equipment, there's really no point.
+Unless you have some special affection for your HVAC equipment, there’s no point.

 And while there are R-22 replacement refrigerants out there, there’s no such thing as a true “drop-in” that provides normal system performance.